-The aim of this research was to understand the experiences of pain in adults with severe or profound ID and explore the impact of an education session on support workers’ beliefs, knowledge and confidence in identifying and responding to pain in this group of people.
-The education session also trialled two behavioural checklists to determine whether they could be used to identify pain.
-It is anticipated that the results of this research will help us to better identify and respond to pain in people with profound or severe ID.
+An earlier project explored the experiences of pain in adults with severe or profound ID, and evaluated the impact of a face-to-face education session on support workere'beliefs, knowledge and confidence in identifying and responding to pain in this group of people.
+The project also trialled two behavioural checklists (The Abbey Pain Scale and the DisDAT) to determine whether they could be used to identify pain.